ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 ```

 After the semi-automatic mashup D5-alpha was edited because it still contained some unnecessary data.
 Because D4.2 contained some items related to "Scuola dell'infanzia" that are not covered by the project, in D5-alpha these items have been removed.
-Then, other unnecessary fields have been removed and the headings of the csv have been modified in order to make it easier for the computation process (Explained in section 5)
+Then, other unnecessary fields have been removed and the headings of the csv have been modified in order to make it easier for the computation process (Explained [below](https://github.com/sebucci/sebucci.github.io/blob/master/readme.md#51-processing-data-through-computation))

 The final CSV dataset obtained was then transformed into a RDF dataset through an XSLT script.
 For each school an RDF description was created where the column headings of the CSV input dataset were converted to properties.
 The RDF dataset obtained makes use of different ontologies, such as [DCMI Metadata Terms](http://dublincore.org/documents/dcmi-terms/), [Dublin Core Metadata Element Set](http://www.dublincore.org/documents/dces/), [GeoNames](https://www.geonames.org/), [FOAF](http://xmlns.com/foaf/spec/), [Cultural-ON (Cultural ONtology)](http://dati.beniculturali.it/lodview/cis/.html).